 Guru Backpack Photo Gallery

-Added versatility – the Gatekeeper
+Added Versatility – Gatekeeper Straps

-If you would rather carry extra load on the side, no problem, simply move the Gatekeepers.
-Or if you want to keep the pack looking sleek, remove them altogether.
+If you would like to carry extra gear on the side, no problem, move the Gatekeepers.
+Or, if you want to keep the bag looking sleek, remove them altogether.
 The choice is now yours.
-This new feature will also be included on all future Mountain Series packs.
+This new feature will also be included in all future Mountain Series packs.